How to Detect AKI?

 Detecting AKI: Blood Tests, Urine Output & Imaging Explained

-Acute kidney injury (AKI) is primarily diagnosed through blood tests that measure creatinine levels and urine output to assess kidney function.
+AKI is diagnosed using KDIGO criteria, which include changes in serum creatinine and/or urine output, interpreted in the clinical context, recognizing that creatinine may lag behind actual kidney injury.
 A significant rise in the creatinine level in the blood indicates that the kidneys are not functioning properly.
 Doctors may also consider other factors, such as the overall clinical picture and urine output, to determine the severity of AKI.

 Diagnostic Tests to Detect AKI